“Craig Stern’s True Messiah from Sinister Design has a compelling setting and equally fantastic art”

 - Combat — if combat was declared, all adjacent enemy units on the board can attack each other.
 Each low unit (follower or nonbeliever) has 1 attack, each attack kills 1 low unit.
 Casualties all occur simultaneously.

 - End — any empty buildings that enemy units remain adjacent to are captured/destroyed, then looted.
 If you still have more than 3 miracle cards in your hand, discard down to 3.
-Every player now makes sure they still have at least 4 low units on the board per temple they possess–if they don’t, they need to disassemble temples until they’re back within that 4-to-1 ratio.

 The current player’s turn ends and the next player now takes their turn.